InquestGeronimo/superlaser/README.md

 After your endpoint is staged, it will return a dictionary with your endpoint ID.
 Pass this endpoint ID to the `SuperLaser` client and start making API requests!

-The SuperLaser client wraps the OpenAI API including chat and streaming options.
+The SuperLaser client wraps the OpenAI API including to include chat and streaming options.

 ```py
 invoke = SuperLaser(